BIPI Independent Medical Education Grant

 Therapeutic Areas of interest supported by the Boehringer Ingelheim Pharmaceutical Inc (BIPI) and Eli Lilly and Company (Lilly) global Alliance agreement:

-- Improve clinicians’ understanding of the current guidelines and scientific evidence supporting management of cardiovascular risk in patients with Type 2 diabetes
+- Increase clinicians’ ability to apply the current guidelines and leverage the latest scientific evidence in clinical practice while managing the cardiovascular risk in patients with Type 2 diabetes

-- Enhance clinicians' awareness and knowledge of emerging scientific evidence regarding treatment of patients with type 2 diabetes patients with or without concomitant heart failure or renal disease
+- Improve clinicians’ understanding of the unmet medical needs, clinical practice guidelines, and emerging scientific evidence regarding treatment of patients with Heart Failure with or without concomitant diabetes

 You can learn more about this opportunity by visiting the funder's website.